One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Results and Analysis

 \subsection{Dialogue Survival Analysis}

-To visualize and compare the long-term memory management capability of the ten models over time, we tracked the percentage of active dialogue sessions that remain at each turn, up to a maximum of 50 turns.
-This results in a dialogue survival curve for each model, as depicted in Figure~\ref{fig:survival_curve}.
-The rate at which these curves decay is a direct indicator of a model's ability to maintain coherent and accurate instruction following as conversational complexity accumulates.
-The comparative trends reveal distinct tiers of resilience that align with our overall performance findings.
+To visualize and compare the long-term memory management capabilities of the models over time, we tracked the percentage of active dialogue sessions remaining at each turn, up to a maximum of 50 turns.
+This yields a dialogue survival curve for each model, as depicted in Figure~\ref{fig:survival_curve}.
+A performance stratification between the top-3 models and the rest emerges at turn 4, right after the fast exhaustion of the user patience.
+Initially, MiniMax-M2 demonstrates instruction-following capabilities comparable to GPT-5 and Gemini-3-Pro.
+However, its performance drops dramatically after 10 turns, becoming indistinguishable from second-tier models by turn 15.

-While all models successfully navigated the initial three turns, a clear performance stratification emerges around turn five.
-The top-performing models, \textbf{GPT-5} and \textbf{Gemini-2.5-Pro}, begin to separate from the others at this stage, with their lead becoming particularly pronounced between turns 10 and 15.
-Their superior ability to manage accumulating context and evolving instructions is evident in their gradual decay rate, relative to the other models.
-Remarkably, even at turn 25, both models sustain nearly 20\% of their dialogue sessions, showcasing a robust and unmatched capability for long-form, complex interactions.

-The large number of mid-tier models, including DeepSeek-V3.2, Kimi-K2, Grok-4-Fast, and etc., display remarkably similar survival curves that indicate a clear performance bottleneck.
-These models typically maintain a high percentage of active sessions for the first 5 to 8 turns.
-However, they then enter a phase of rapid, steep decay, losing the majority of their sessions between turns 10 and 15.
-This shared ``performance cliff'' suggests a common complexity ceiling where their ability to track interleaved topics and multi-step instructions begins to collapse.
-By turn 25, nearly all sessions for these models have terminated.

-Mistral-Medium shows the weakest performance and exhibit the most rapid attrition.
-Its survival curve shows an immediate and steep decline, with a significant loss of 60\% sessions occurring even before the 10-turn mark.
-This pattern indicates a fundamental difficulty in handling even moderate conversational depth and complexity.

-The survival curve analysis provides a powerful visualization of model resilience.
-It confirms that the primary differentiator between model tiers is not just their single-turn accuracy, but their resilience to accumulating complexity.
-The turn number at which a model's curve shows its steepest drop serves as a practical indicator of its limit for coherent, multi-turn instruction following.
-While top-tier models push this limit beyond 30 turns, the current mid-tier models consistently hit a wall around the 15th turn, highlighting a key area for future improvement in model development.
+The survival curve confirms that the primary differentiator between model tiers is not merely single-turn accuracy, but resilience to accumulating complexity.
+Turns 4-5 and 11-12, where models exhibit their common and steepest drops, serve as practical indicators of a shared complexity ceiling.
+At these points, the LLMs' ability to track interleaved topics and instructions begins to collapse.
+Notably, top-tier models lose 50\% of their dialogue sessions around turn 15, whereas other models consistently hit this wall around the 10th turn, highlighting a critical area for future improvement.